the-real-i9/i9chat-server/README.md

 - Type: `voice`

   The value of `duration` is specified in seconds.
-Below is a `200` duration sec.

   ```json
   {